CPR-Robots/Mover4/readme.txt

 Attention: this software is a demo program only!
 For performing applications more attention on error handling and recovery should be paid!

+Changes:
+Version 0.3:
+	* Updated communication to the USB2CAN bridge with Checksum bits